cboin1996/cboin1996.github.io/docs/experience.md

 # Experience

-## Resume
+## Resume 📝

 A link to my resume can be found [here](https://github.com/cboin1996/resume/releases/latest/download/resume.pdf)

-## Summary of Skills
+## Summary of Skills 🤹🏽

-Below is a table summarizing my most important skills.
+Below is a table summarizing some of my technical skills.

 | Skill            | Years of Experience | Category              |
 | ---------------- | ------------------- | --------------------- |